Taichone/Taichone/README.md

 -->

 # About me
-I'm a student majoring in CS at Nagoya University, and usually develop iOS apps as a hobby.
+I'm a student majoring in CS at Nagoya University, and usually develop apps as a hobby.

 # Participated Internships